Invitation to our Secret Adventure 🤫

 Remote lakeside lodge

-Cabins, sauna, good food and snow all over
+Cabins, sauna, good food and snow all around – our cozy base in the wild.

-Click Book now, pick the date and send your request.
+Click the “Rates & Dates” button, choose your date and send your request.
 We’ll review and confirm by email.

 Pay a 20% deposit on confirmation.
 No payment or charges will be applied until your booking is confirmed.
 The balance is due 30 days before arrival.